 Simply put the bike on to a turbo trainer or have someone support you.
 If safely on a turbo pedal with your heels on the pedals your leg should be straight at the bottom of the pedal stroke.
-If being supported by someone or something stable like a wall just back pedal to check the bend at the knee of the straight leg with the pedals in the 6 O clock position. .
-If there is a bend in the knee or you are rocking from side to side to reach the pedals the saddle needs to be adjusted accordingly.
+If being safely supported by someone or something stable like a wall just back pedal to check the bend at the knee of the straight leg with the pedals in the 6 o clock position.

 Cycling injuries / pain

 Sometimes you may suffer with some niggles or pain in muscles or tendons during or after cycling.
 A lot of the time these are just from overuse through ramping up training too much.
 However they can sometimes also be caused by poor bike fit .
 Physio coach view A coach and or physiotherapist could be the first port of call to review your workloads and assess the pain issues.
 Either of these could refer you to a professional bike fitter.
 There are a lot of people doing bike fits now.
 So if you are going to get a bike fit do some research as to who is the most experienced with good reputations.
 Also be sure that they actually understand bike fit really well.

 Introduction to cycling booklet

 I have written a booklet Introduction to Cycling that will take you through the bike fit process step by step.
 And believe it or not you can have it for less than €5

 - Training programmes from 40 to 200 k bike rides

 - Cross training for runners, rowers, sailors and other athletes